 If your child is happy and displays no tired signs they may get through the day without a day sleep.
 A short `nap’ or quiet time may be sufficient.

-When your child becomes tired or overtired you may see one or more of the following signs:
+When you have a tired or overtired toddler you may see one or more of the following signs:

 - demands for constant attention